Best Microcontroller Projects

 Note this is not the full list - there are lots more devices!

-Although you might think that the 1 wire system is for long distance control and measurement you can use it in a single board and you can use 100s of devices on the same wire network.
+Although you might think that the 1 wire system is only for long distance control and measurement you can use it within a single board and you can use 100s of devices on the same wire network.

 Digital I/O expansion: Johnson counter